matthernet/SubdomainFinder/README.md

 The tool will create temporary files in the execution directory that will be removed after scanning ends

 ### Licensing:
-CertificateFinder is licensed under the GNU General Public License version 3 (GNU GPL v3).
+SubdomainFinder is licensed under the GNU General Public License version 3 (GNU GPL v3).